Information on Purchasing Auto Insurance

 You can learn more about each of these mandatory no-fault coverages in our publication: Brief Explanation of Michigan No-Fault Insurance.
-You can also obtain additional information by reviewing: A Consumers Guide to No-Fault Automobile Insurance in Michigan and Your Guide to Auto Insurance For Michigan Consumers.
+You can also obtain additional information by reviewing: Your Guide to Auto Insurance For Michigan Consumers.

 - What are some of the extra (optional) auto insurance coverages I can buy?